InteractiveDataVis/Interactive-Data-Vis-Fall2020/tutorial0_serve/README.md

 ### Deploy

 Once you've completed the assignment, use the Github workflow to deploy your work to **your fork** of the course repository.
+Post the following as a comment to the appropriate post on the [commons site](https://data7320062268.commons.gc.cuny.edu):
+1. a link to your commited code repository (your link will look something like: `https://github.com/[YOUR_USERNAME]/Interactive-Data-Vis-Fall2020/[TUTORIAL_PATH]/`)
-Post the link to your deployed example as a comment to the appropriate post on the Commons.
-(Note: your link will look something like: `https://[YOUR_USERNAME].github.io/Interactive-Data-Vis-Fall2020/[TUTORIAL_PATH]/`)
+2. a link to your deployed example (your link will look something like: `https://[YOUR_USERNAME].github.io/Interactive-Data-Vis-Fall2020/[TUTORIAL_PATH]/`)

 To receive full credit, you must post your stable path before the start of the next class.
+All tutorials are due on 10/28.

 ## Week 1 Assignment: